 Trail and road conditions are monitored by the GDTA but much of the information on trail conditions is crowd-sourced and depends on your contributions.
 Please use the Trail Conditions Update Form below to report trail conditions.
 And check the National and Provincial Park websites for their latest information.

-BEARS: With spring’s arrival, bears are leaving their dens in search of food.
-Be bear aware on the trails this spring, make noise and carry bear spray.
+BEARS: Berry bushes border trails, roads and campgrounds on the GDT, and black and grizzly bears are feeding on berries right now.
+Be bear aware on the trails this summer, make noise and carry bear spray.

 - From Scarpe Pass (a24), the trail disappears up to La Coulotte Ridge and the hiking becomes significantly more difficult until you reach the ATV track (a27) heading down to the West Castle Road.

 - Cairnes Creek (d9): The bridge is washed out making this a potentially dangerous ford.
-It is recommended to cross early in the morning when glacial melt is lowest.
+There are 2 large trees down across the creek allowing hikers to cross with dry feet.
+If these trees wash away, it is recommended to ford the creek early in the morning when glacial melt is lowest.

 - The damaged Lambe Creek bridge (d10) was removed in September 2015.
 It is recommended to ford the creek downstream.